-One of the first things you’ll hear when researching affiliate marketing is that it is a long term strategy to earn income online.
-There are many reasons for this, chief among them being that Google, the largest search engine in the world, determines when and where your website is listed in search results.
+One of the first things you’ll hear when researching affiliate marketing is that it is a long-term strategy to earn income online.
+There are many reasons for this, chief among them: Google, the largest search engine globally, determines when and where your website is listed in search results.

 While the most profitable traffic is organic traffic, or traffic sent directly from the search engine to your website, the goal of most affiliate marketers is to rise the ranks of Google’s search pages.
 The ultimate goal is to be placed as the number one search result for a given keyword.

 This need for traffic is the biggest reason affiliate marketing is seen as a long-term income strategy.
 A new site takes about six months for Google to index it, which allows it to pop up as a search result.
 This length of time is generally used as a means of quality control for Google users.